saharkhaled89/Learning-Journal/read04.md

 1.*DOCTYPES X tell browsers which version of HTML you are using*

-2.**You can add comments to your code between the   X <!-- and --> markers.
-The  X id and class attributes allow you to identify particular elements.**
+2.**You can add comments to your code between theX <!-- and --> markers.TheX id and class attributes allow you to identify particular elements.**

 3. **The  X <div> and <span> elements allow you to group block-level and inline elements together.**